 - People suffering from disabilities

 Medicaid is especially advantageous for elderly individuals who financially qualify; nearly 7 million Americans over the age of 65 make use of the many comprehensive benefits Medicaid provides, especially where Medicare falls short.
 Medicaid will provide health insurance and pay for hospital services, prescriptions, doctor visits, and other health care needs depending on the program(s) you’re eligible for.
 Rules vary by state regarding the cost and types of care you receive with Medicaid.

 What does Medicaid cover?

 Each state administers its own Medicaid program; however, there are mandatory benefits that federal law requires states to offer, as well as other optional benefits.
-Some mandatory benefits are inpatient and outpatient hospital services, physician services, and laboratory and X-ray services; optional benefits range from occupational therapy to prescription drugs.
-(A full list can be seen here.)
+Some mandatory benefits are inpatient and outpatient hospital services, physician services, and laboratory and X-ray services; optional benefits ranging from occupational therapy to prescription drugs.
 Unlike Medicare, Medicaid is additionally helpful for elderly patients, as it does have many different programs for those who need health care services, particularly for long-term care facilities such as our senior living community at Reformed Church Home.
 Without the assistance of Medicaid, many elderly patients would be unable to afford their coverage, even with the help of Medicare.
 Medicaid bridges the gap and provides invaluable assistance, which will allow patients to afford senior living facilities and hospital services, as well as more comprehensive health care needs.